HDFGroup/hdf5/bin/README.md

 |`switch_maint_mode`|Switches maintainer mode on/off in `configure.ac`|
 |`trace`|Adds `TRACE` macros to HDF5 C library source files (run by `autogen.sh`)|
 |`warnhist`|Generates compiler warning statistics for gcc/clang when fed output of make|

+##TODO

+* chkcopyright is currently semi-broken as it doesn't handle the full variety of copyright headers we need.
+We're leaving it in place, though, in the hopes that someone will update it in the future.
+* Extending warnhist to better understand the output of additional compilers/languages would be nice.